-Following the toppling of president Hosni Mubarak, Salafi groups in Egypt have been responsible for a number of violent attacks on Coptic Christians.
+Following the toppling of president Hosni Mubarak, Salafi groups in Egypt were responsible for a number of violent attacks on Coptic Christians.
 They burnt two Coptic Christian churches in 2011 and were responsible for a death during a clash with a Christian alcohol shop owner, while another fight with a Coptic Christian led to his ear being cut off.

 And in Gaza, a Salafi group called Tawheed and Jihad claimed responsibility for the brutal kidnapping and murder of Italian activist Vittorio Arrigoni, claiming he had spread “corruption".

 Where else is Salafism growing?

 Salafism is also on the rise in China.
 “Among China’s Hui ethnic group, Saudi-influenced Salafism has been present for nearly a century,” reports The Diplomat.
 Salafism is confined to small pockets of the Northwest and Yunnan provinces, but in recent years the Chinese government has begun to keep closer checks on the group.

-How organised are the salafis?
+How organised is the Salafist movement?

 They have no coherent policy or ideology and there is no governing body to control various Salafist elements either in Egypt or elsewhere.
 As a result, there is a wide range of Salafist movements pursuing various agendas, and they are accountable to no one - which makes them potentially dangerous.